Statute Barred Debt – All You Need To Know

 Depending on the type of debt, there will generally be a defaulting term laid out in the terms and conditions of the loan.
 This could be after a specific number of missed payments or a specific amount of time that the debt has been in arrears.
 At such a point your creditor would have been entitled to commence court proceedings to retrieve the debt.

 That could also be the date that the limitation period would start.
-The creditor must not have commenced court action at that time for the debt to be statute barred.
+The creditor must not have started court action at that time for the debt to be statute barred.
 If court action has been instigated at any time during the perceived limitation period then the debt can never become statute barred or extinguished.

 What can a creditor do after the limitation period has passed?